Unpiloted0852/AvWx/PRIVACY_POLICY.md

 This app respects your privacy.
-It does not collect or track any user data.
-It only connects to the internet for the purpose of retreiving requested METAR and TAF data.
+It does not collect, store, or share any personal user data.
+It only connects to the internet to retrieve requested METAR and TAF weather data.